Body jewelry materials: PTFE

 PTFE or Teflon was invented in 1938 and can be refined for use in the medical industry for prolonged contact with skin.

 Refined PTFE can be made biocompatible.
 It is a lightweight plastic, it is bendable, autoclaveable, not visible with X-rays, not magnetic, and very stable.
 It is suited for implants and piercings, especially if some flexibility of the material is desired.

 PTFE is commonly used as a retainer.

 Acrylic, plexiglas

 Acrylic, sold as plexiglas or any of a variety of names, is a transparent plastic, in piercing mostly used for plugs and tapers.

 Due to the material's smoothness, it has been used for stretching.
 Many overenthusiastic wearers have damaged their holes with acrylic tapers.

 It is not a safe material for damaged or new piercings and can not be heat sterilized by autoclave as it can melt or discolor.
-Acrylics can emit carcinogenic toxins above 70 degrees Fahrenheit (21° Celsius), which normal body temperature is above.
+Acrylics can emit carcinogenic toxins above 70 degrees Fahrenheit (21 °C), which normal body temperature is above.
 It is also a fragile material and can easily crack, craze or shard if dropped.
 Jewelry made of acrylic has a tendency to collect body fluids and skin parts in tiny pores and fissures.
-The Association of Professional Piercers suggests that it may only be used for temporary wear in healed piercings.

 Acrylic can be a chemical irritant or allergen, resulting in Acrylic monomer dermatitis from the decomposition of methyl methacrylate.